Alfonso-mtzj/Real_Time_Systems/App5/README.md

 - The coordinator after a completed ride cycle.
 - The emergency button ISR.

-Direct task notifications are lightweight and provide fast one-to-one signaling.
+I used direct task notifications because they are a faster way to wake up one specific task than using a binary semaphore.

 ---